Location: Prayagraj (formerly the Allahabad District) / State of Tamil Nadu

 The people of rural Uttar Pradesh are very poor.
 Girls and women face many inequalities, with limited or no schooling offered to girls.
 Domestic violence against women and girls is prevalent.
 Child marriage is illegal, but still happens a lot.
 ‘Dowries’ are banned by the government, but still continue between families.
 The people in this region often live in unsanitary conditions, suffer from malnutrition and have high maternal mortality rates.

-Project One: Empowering Women and Girls through Education, Well-Being and Income Enhancing Strategies
+Project One: Empowering Women and Girls through Education, Well-Being, and Income-Enhancing Strategies

 Goal of the Project